jaimenguyen168/whispurr/README.md

 ## <a name="project-overview">📋 Project Overview</a>

 **Whispurr** is a privacy-first encrypted messaging app built with **React Native** and **Expo**.
-Every message, image, and GIF is encrypted with **AES-256** on your device before it ever leaves — only you and your recipient can read it.
-Sign up in seconds, chat in real time powered by **Convex**, and stay notified with instant push delivery.
+Every message, image, and GIF is encrypted with **AES-256** on the user's device before transmission, ensuring that only the sender and recipient can ever read it.
+Users can sign up in seconds, chat in real time powered by **Convex**, and stay notified with instant push delivery.
 No ads, no data harvesting, no compromises.

 ---